extraordinaryEmily/Curious-Cat/README.md

 ## Things to note as Cursor warns

 ### Socket & State Management
-- **Duplicate socket event listeners**: `Player.jsx` has duplicate `socket.off('join_error')` calls in cleanup (lines 242 and 256) - ensure all event listeners are properly cleaned up to prevent memory leaks
 - **Socket event listener dependencies**: The `useEffect` in `Player.jsx` depends on `[roomCode, isAnswering]` but uses many socket events - be careful when modifying dependencies as missing dependencies can cause stale closures
 - **State synchronization**: Server state (`room.gameState`, `room.currentPhase`) must stay in sync with client state - race conditions can occur if multiple players act simultaneously
 - **Reconnection complexity**: Reconnection logic involves multiple state updates and localStorage operations - test thoroughly as state can become inconsistent if reconnection happens mid-game

-### Memory Leaks & Cleanup
-- **setTimeout not cleared**: In `Player.jsx` lines 123-129, nested `setTimeout` calls are used but not stored/cleared - if component unmounts before timeout fires, this can cause memory leaks and state updates on unmounted components
-- **Socket cleanup**: Ensure all socket event listeners added in `useEffect` are removed in cleanup function - missing cleanup can cause duplicate handlers and unexpected behavior

-### Input Validation & Security
-- **Client-side validation mismatch**: Client validates question length at 120 chars (`Player.jsx` line 293) but server validates at 150 chars (`server/index.js` line 35) - this inconsistency can cause confusion
-- **Name validation**: Server checks `MAX_NAME_LENGTH` (15) but ensure client validation matches exactly
-- **Special characters**: No sanitization visible for XSS prevention in user inputs (names, questions) - consider sanitizing before displaying
-- **Room code validation**: Room codes are generated server-side but ensure they're validated on client before use

 ### Race Conditions & Concurrency
 - **Simultaneous submissions**: Multiple players submitting questions/votes at the same time can cause race conditions - server handles this but ensure UI doesn't show stale state